nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 | Address (GP Connect)   | ODS:[Correct ODS code for the service]             |
 | Address (Care Connect) | ASID:[Spine ASID for the service]                  |

-Using the above the example services could be configured in DOS as follows:
+Using the above the example, services could be configured in DOS as follows:

 | Example service | Service Name                      | ODS Code  | DoS Service ID | Dispositions                    | Opening hours                        | Location | ODS commissioned | Appointment Endpoint address |
 |-----------------|-----------------------------------|-----------|----------------|---------------------------------|--------------------------------------|----------|------------------|------------------------------|